BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Introduction

-When we start verifying BEVDet, for reasonable performance, the data strategy and the parameter number of BEVDet are set close to the image-view-based 3D object detector like FCOS3D \cite{FCOS3D} and PGD \cite{PGD}.
-Unexpectedly, we encounter a serious overfitting problem.
-This encourages us to apply a more complicated data augmentation strategy in the image view space as Lift-Splat-Shoot \cite{LSS} with operations like rotation, scale variation, and random cropping.
-However, this modification can just partly relieve the overfitting problem when the BEV encoder is absent and even has a negative impact when the BEV encoder is present.
-We also observe that the view transformer connects the image view space and the BEV space in a pixel-wise manner, and thus, decouples them from the perspective of data augmentation.
-This makes the data augmentation in image view have no regularization effect on the subsequence modules (\emph{i.e.}, the BEV encoder and the 3D object detection head).
-Besides, the training data of the image-view encoder is N (\emph{i.e.}, the numbers of cameras like 6 in nuScenes \cite{NS}) times that of the subsequence modules.
-Insufficient training data also push the learning in the BEV space towards overfitting.
-Base on these observations, we suppose the overfitting problem is dominated by the strong fitting capacity of BEVDet in the BEV space.
-So, inspired by the LiDAR-based method \cite{CenterPoint3D}, we apply an extra data augmentation strategy in the BEV space with flipping, scaling, and rotating operations for the model's robustness on these aspects.
-This works well in preventing BEVDet from overfitting and makes it performs outstandingly on the nuScenes dataset.
+Though simple in constructing the framework of BEVDet, it is nontrivial to build its robust performance.
+When verifying the feasibility of BEVDet, for reasonable performance, the data processing strategy and the parameter number of BEVDet are set close to the image-view-based 3D object detector like FCOS3D \cite{FCOS3D} and PGD \cite{PGD}.
+Unexpectedly, a serious over-fitting problem is observed in the training process.
+Some cues reveal that the devil is in the excessive fitting capacity of BEVDet in the BEV space.
+First of all, the over-fitting encourages us to apply a complicated data augmentation strategy in the image view space as Lift-Splat-Shoot \cite{LSS} for a regularization effect.
+However, this modification has a positive effect only if the BEV encoder is absent.
+Otherwise, it even degrades the performance.
+On the other hand, the batch size of the image-view encoder is N (\textit{i.e.}, the numbers of cameras like 6 in nuScenes \cite{NS}) times that of the subsequence modules.
+Insufficient training data is also partly responsible for the over-fitting in BEV space learning.
+Besides, we observe that the view transformer connects the image view space with the BEV space in a pixel-wise manner, which decouples them from the perspective of data augmentation.
+This makes the data augmentation in image view have no regularization effect on the subsequence modules (\textit{i.e.}, the BEV encoder and the 3D object detection head).
+Thus, as a supplement, additional data augmentation operations are conducted in the BEV space like flipping, scaling, and rotating for the model's robustness on these aspects.
+This works well in preventing BEVDet from over-fitting.